Dylan Guenther

-Dylan Guenther (born April 10, 2003) is a Canadian professional ice hockey right winger for the Utah Mammoth of the National Hockey League (NHL).
+Dylan Guenther (born April 10, 2003) is a Canadian professional ice hockey player who is a right winger for the Utah Mammoth of the National Hockey League (NHL).
 He was selected by the Arizona Coyotes with the ninth overall pick in the 2021 NHL entry draft.

 Playing career

 The Edmonton Oil Kings of the Western Hockey League (WHL) selected Guenther with the first pick of the 2018 WHL bantam draft.
 He debuted with the Oil Kings late in the 2018–19 season, scoring three goals and four points in his first eight WHL games.
 Guenther finished third on the Oil Kings in scoring in 2019–20, amassing 59 points (including a team-leading 26 goals) in 58 games.
 As a result, Guenther was awarded the WHL's Jim Piggott Memorial Trophy as WHL rookie of the year.
 During the pandemic-shortened 2020–21 season, Guenther scored 12 goals and 24 points in just 12 games.
 Guenther was awarded the Central Division's Player of the Year award and Most Sportsmanlike Player.

 The NHL Central Scouting Bureau ranked Guenther as the fifth-best North American skater eligible for the 2021 NHL entry draft.
 On July 24, 2021, the Arizona Coyotes selected Guenther with the ninth overall pick in the 2021 draft; the pick was acquired in a trade with the Vancouver Canucks.
 He was later signed to a three-year, entry-level contract with the Coyotes on August 31.

 In the 2021–22 WHL season, Guenther led the Oil Kings with 45 goals and 91 points.
 In the subsequent playoffs, Guenther again led the Oil Kings with 13 goals and 21 points, as they won the Ed Chynoweth Cup.
 He was also named to the WHL's Central Division First All-Star Team.

 Guenther began the 2022–23 NHL season with the Coyotes and made his NHL debut on October 15, 2022 in a 6–3 loss to the Boston Bruins.
 He had a breakaway saved by Jeremy Swayman but registered an assist in his first game on a goal by Josh Brown.
 Guenther scored his first NHL goal on October 22 against Anton Forsberg in a 6–2 loss to the Ottawa Senators.
 Guenther played in 39 games with Arizona.
 On January 10, 2023, the Seattle Thunderbirds acquired Guenther's WHL playing rights in exchange for seven draft picks.
 He was assigned to the Thunderbirds on February 5, 2023.
 Guenther was assigned to the Thunderbirds at the 39-game mark due to a regulation that stated if a player played in 40 games, it would count as a year towards unrestricted free agency.
 In the 2022–23 WHL season, Guenther played 20 regular season games with Seattle, recording 29 points.
 In the 2023 playoffs, Guenther led the Thunderbirds with 16 goals and 28 points, winning the Ed Chynoweth Cup for the second consecutive season.
 The Thunderbirds reached the final of the 2023 Memorial Cup, but were defeated by the Quebec Remparts.